FuhgJan/AdaptiveMIVor/README.md

 ## Examples

-We included three working examples similarly to what is found in the paper.
+The three following working examples similarly to what is found in the paper are included in this code.

 ---